 Cheapest car insurance in Eugene

-Statewide, Oregon drivers pay an average annual premium of $610 for minimum coverage and $1,346 for full coverage, compared to the national annual average premium of $565 for minimum coverage and $1,674 for full coverage.
+Statewide, Oregon drivers pay an average annual premium of $610 for minimum coverage and $1,346 for full coverage, compared to the national average premium of $565 a year for minimum coverage and $1,674 annually for full coverage.
 Locally, Eugene drivers pay an average premium of $585 per year for minimum coverage and $1,231 per year for full coverage.
-Several of the most popular car insurance providers, including three of our top picks, offer Eugene drivers rates that are lower than national, state and local averages.
+However, there are several providers that offer lower average rates.

 Price is just one factor to consider when shopping for auto insurance.
 When searching for car insurance, you first need to determine the factors that matter most to you.
 These may include price, coverage options, available discounts, financial strength and customer satisfaction scores.
 Once you have determined what is most important to you, you can obtain quotes from various companies to find the policy that best suits your needs.